sdmg15/Best-websites-a-programmer-should-visit/README.md

    * [Better Dev Links](https://betterdev.link) : Weekly links to help you become a better developer

 # Coding practice for beginners
+   * [freeCodeCamp](https://www.freecodecamp.com/) : Learn to code and build projects for nonprofits.
+Build your full stack web development portfolio today
    * [Reddit.com/r/dailyprogrammer](http://www.reddit.com/r/dailyprogrammer) : interesting programming challenges where you can learn from looking at other's code , even if you are not able to solve code you can look at how others solved.
    * [Programming by Doing](http://programmingbydoing.com/) : very good site for those who want to start with absolute basics
    * [CodeAbbey - a place where everyone can master programming](http://codeabbey.com/) : Best place to begin with problems that start at the easiest and gradually increase difficulty with each problem.
    * [Exercism.io](http://exercism.io/) : download and solve practice problems in over 30 different languages, and share your solution with others.
    * [Programming Tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) : large collection of small programs
    * [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) Solutions to most of the problems in the link above
-   * [Free Code Camp](http://www.freecodecamp.com/) : Learn to code and build projects for nonprofits.
-Build your full stack web development portfolio today
    * [Lod - Cloud](http://lod-cloud.net/) : The Linking Open Data cloud diagram
    * [Cave of programming](https://caveofprogramming.com/) : Learn to program, Upgrade your skills.
    * [Codeacademy](https://www.codecademy.com/) : Learn to code interactively, for free.